 Pump up with pep talks

 A pep talk is a time-tested tradition for rallying the spirits, from sports games to the office and beyond.
-One study even showed that an emotionally charged speech empowers athletes to be more effective on the playing field.
+One study in the Journal of Applied Social Psychology even showed that an emotionally charged speech empowers athletes to be more effective on the playing field.
 We can use those learnings and apply them to the art of interviewing, too.